arbor-sim/arbor/doc/python/cable_cell.rst

         :param str mechanism: the name of the mechanism.

     .. method:: place(locations, mechanism)
+        :noindex:

         Place one instance of synapse described by ``mechanism`` to each location in ``locations``.

-        :param str region: description of the region.
+        :param str locations: description of the locset.
         :param mechanism: the mechanism.
         :type mechanism: :py:class:`mechanism`

-    .. method:: place(locations, const arb::gap_junction_site& site)
+    .. method:: place(locations, site)
+        :noindex:

-        Place one gap junction site at each location in ``locations``.
+        Place one gap junction site at each location at each location in ``locations``.

-        "locations"_a, "gapjunction"_a,
+        :param str locations: description of the locset.
+        :param site: indicates a gap junction site..
+        :type site: :py:class:`gap_junction_site`

-    .. method:: place(locations, const arb::i_clamp& stim)
+    .. method:: place(locations, stim)
+        :noindex:

-        Add a current stimulus at each location in ``locations``.
+        Add a current stimulus at each location at each location in ``locations``.

-        "locations"_a, "iclamp"_a,
+        :param str locations: description of the locset.
+        :param stim: the current stim.
+        :type stim: :py:class:`i_clamp`

-    .. method:: place(locations, const arb::threshold_detector& d)
+    .. method:: place(locations, d)
+        :noindex:

-        Add a voltage spike detector at each location in locations.
+        Add a voltage spike detector at each location in ``locations``.

-        "locations"_a, "detector"_a,
+        :param str locations: description of the locset.
+        :param d: description of the detector.
+        :type d: :py:class:`threshold_detector`

     .. method:: discretization(policy)

-        Set the cv_policy used to discretise the cell into compartments for simulation.
+        Set the cv_policy used to discretise the cell into control volumes for simulation.

         :param policy: The cv_policy.
         :type policy: :py:class:`cv_policy`